styled-components/jest-styled-components/README.md

 # Global installation

-It is possible to setup this package for all the tests:
+It is possible to setup this package for all the tests.
 Import the library once in the `src/setupTests.js` as follows:

 ```js
 import 'jest-styled-components'